Symphony of Destruction: In popular culture

-The song was used in a Ronnie Mac YouTube video entitled "Mac to the Past 69" during a scene in the "past" with Jeremy McGrath riding around the Honda Test Track on a 1998 Honda CR250 (A.K.A.
-The Screaming Eagle).

 Live performances

 When the song is performed live, the crowd will usually shout "Megadeth, Megadeth, aguante Megadeth!" in between each of the opening riffs.
 This chorus began in Argentina in 1994 and quickly spread worldwide.
-It can be loosely translated as 'Megadeth, Megadeth, go Megadeth'.
-'Aguante' is an Argentinian slang term that means to "hold on tight", which represents to stick strongly to something, it's normally used in sports events to give support to the team players.
+It can be loosely translated as 'Megadeth, Megadeth, Megadeth rocks'.
+'Aguante' is a Spanish slang term that means to "hold on tight", which represents to stick strongly to something, it's normally used in sports events to give support to the team players.
 It is also applied to something that "rules" or "rocks".
 The first time the Argentine crowd chanted this out, heavily influenced by its football song singing culture in stadiums, Dave Mustaine was blown out of his mind.
-This is a major reason that Argentina became one of his favorite countries to play in, as he states in the That One Night: Live in Buenos Aires DVD filmed in Argentina.
+This is a major reason that Argentina became his favorite country to play in, as he states in the That One Night: Live in Buenos Aires DVD filmed in Argentina.
 Another is that "it's the only public that will sing out the guitar parts".

 The song remains Megadeth's most widely known song, and a live staple that has been performed in nearly all Megadeth concerts since its composition.
 Because of this, it has been featured in the following: